 Posted November 21, 2013 at 10:00 pm by Will Verduzco

 Earlier today, we gave the Oppo N1 a place in our forum.
 That’s with good reason, as the company has continually demonstrated a rather healthy willingness to work with the aftermarket development community.
 This has lead to impressive early work by developers such as XDA Senior Recognized Developer XpLoDWilD.
 And now, another piece of the puzzle has fallen into place.

-Posted November 11, 2013 By: Will Verduzco
+Posted November 11, 2013 at 06:00 pm by Will Verduzco

 Many may question the need to theme their Android recovery.
 After all, recovery partitions are strictly utilitarian by nature.
 But as recoveries are becoming user friendly, the overall look of the UI should be brought up to par as well.
 And if you’ve been earning your Frequent Flasher miles, you might as well make the experience even more pleasurable when trying out those latest kernel updates and nightly ROM builds.